 - Use thread sealant to ensure good connections.

-The next step is to install a fitting on the end of the hose prior to measuring the appropriate hose length.
+The next step in our AMSOIL bypass filter install is to fit on the end of the hose prior to measuring the appropriate hose length.
 Make sure the end of the hose is cut squarely.
 Thread the appropriate piece of the fitting onto the hose.
-Bear in mind that the threads are reserved, meaning you need to turn the fitting counterclockwise.
+Bear in mind that the threads are reversed, meaning you need to turn the fitting counterclockwise.
 Once it’s secure, install the other portion of the fitting.
 Use a vise to secure your work.

 Next, remove the factory oil-filler cap and install the filler cap provided with the kit.
 Then route an oil line from the filler cap to the bypass head.
 Make sure the hose doesn’t rest on anything hot as you route it through the engine compartment.
 Connect to the outlet on the bypass filter.